arturonline/docs/php/classes.md

 class Square extends Rectangle {}
 ```

-A child class inherites the constructor method from its parent class.
+A child class inherits the constructor method from its parent class.
 The constructor is automatically invoked when an object (both of parent or child classes) is created.
 Therefore, when the child class has its own constructor the parent constructor is not automatically invoked.
 So, if we need to do this, we must do it explicitly with `parent::__construct`.

 ```php
 class Teacher extends Person